 Key Causes for Ocean Freight Price Increases

-A confluence of factors has caused a meteoric rise in ocean freight costs that the onset of the COVID-19 pandemic helped to instigate.
+A confluence of factors has caused a meteoric rise in ocean freight costs that the onset of the COVID-19 pandemic helped to instigate, creating new complexities for ocean freight procurement teams.
 These include the following:

 -